jwuensche/enkei/README.md

 ## Known Limitations / TODOs

-- [ ] Handle Output Changes

-    > It would be a nice to have to handle addition and removal of monitors
-    > while running.
-Changes required would be to connect to the gdk
-    > DisplayManager and interact with these proclaimed changes.
-The delay in
-    > which this should happen is best to be kept low, so long-time animations
-    > will have to interrupted.

 - [ ] More efficient image rendering for animation steps

     > We create new cairo surface for separate animation steps, this leads to